lusend/website/src/pages/faculty/individual_crs.md

   title = 'International Research Travel', link = ('https://liberty-sa.terradotta.com/index.cfm?FuseAction=Programs.ViewProgram&Program_ID=11867')
 %}
+If you are traveling internationally to conduct research internationally for university purposes but are not using university funds, please use this application to register your travel and provide information needed for your required international travel and health insurance.
-NOT associated with CRS Grant Registration From
+**_Note: This is NOT associated with CRS Grant Registration Form_**
 {% endaction %}

 {% action actions,